wmvolckmann/wmvolckmann.github.io/courses/2018F_ECN102/index.md

 ### Section Materials
 * [Post-Quiz 1 Feel Goods](https://youtu.be/_reps5BBHTs)

-Oct 28: added some stuff about chi-squared, F test, correlation testing.
+Oct 28: added some stuff about chi-squared test, F test, correlation testing.
 If there is anything in particular you'd like me to cover on Thursday, feel free to send me an email, I am open to any and all suggestions.